C-NERD/clinical-notes/pages/Hematuria.md

-- Defination : Blood in urine
+- Definition : Blood in urine
-- Man
+- Manifestations :
+	- As coca cola colored urine